uglyog/clientside-haml-js/README.markdown

     <script type="text/javascript" src="js/haml.js"></script>
 ```

-* The HAML templates will have to be added to the body of the web page in a script tag, and have a unique ID.
+* The HAML templates can either be added to the body of the web page in a script tag (with a unique ID), as in:

 ```html
     <script type="text/haml-template" id="simple">